thatcher-choice/github-repo-explorer/README.md

 3. **SortDropdown**: This component renders a dropdown menu with sorting options.
 Users can select different sorting criteria from the dropdown.
 4. **Cards**: This component displays a card for each repository.
 Each card includes information such as the repository's avatar, name, stars, description, and language.

-# GitHub Repository Explorer App

-Welcome to the GitHub Repository Explorer App!
-This ReactJS application allows users to search for public repositories on GitHub and view detailed information about each repository.
-Users can also sort the repositories based on various criteria such as stars, watchers count, score, name, created_at, and updated_at.

 ## Getting Started

 To run the app locally, follow these steps: